lucylai96/lucylai96.github.io/teaching.md

 ***
 > "Docendo discimus...By teaching, we learn."  - Seneca

 Teaching is one of my greatest joys :-) Below are courses that I've developed and taught over the years, with relevant course materials and teaching evaluations.
+(Click the arrow on the left to see the course description.)

 ### UCSD